GreenEOSIO/Game-Referrals/README.md

 ## Game Referral

+This is an open source smart contract for managing the referrals and pay the referral reward directly to the players via this smart contract.

-The contracts deployed on WAX mainnet is:`gamereferral`
+The contracts is currently deployed on:

+<b>WAX mainnet</b> -> [gamereferral](https://wax.bloks.io/account/gamereferral?loadContract=true&tab=Tables&account=gamereferral&limit=100)

-### Architecture
+### ARCHITECTURE
 We use the pyramid model to give rewards to both direct as well as indirect referrals.

-Consider chain:  Alice->Bob->Charlie (Alice refers Bob, Bob refers Charlie) In this case, if Charlie plays a game, Bob (direct referrer) receives reward (x%) as well as Charlie recieves (x% of the remaining).
+Consider chain:  Alice->Bob->Charlie (Alice refers Bob, Bob refers Charlie)

+In this case, if Charlie plays a game, Bob (direct referrer) receives reward (x%) as well as Charlie recieves (x% of the remaining).
 For 100 WAX referral reward means, Bob receives 95 WAX and Charlie receives 5 WAX.

-There is no overdrawn balance, the x% is adjusted by the immediate chain holder only (in above case by Bob).
+There can be no overdrawn balance, the x% is adjusted by the next immediate chain account only (in above case by Bob).

-### Actions:
+### ACTIONS:

 * `configuregame`: callable by game account once or later to change game referral rules.
 * `referred` : should be called once by referred account `to` stating the account name that referred `from` and the game account `gameAcct`.
+This shall be integrated in the frontend of your dapp.
 * `transferfee` : should be called by the game account sending the game fee to be used for giving referral rewards.
 Memo shoud contain the `game_id,account name` to which referral reward is to be given.
+This shall be integrated in your game smart contract where you transfer the game fee to your account.

 #### configuregame